Southeastern is committed to protecting and respecting your privacy when you use our services

 - The method of payment used, but not any payment card details.

-We use this information for contractual obligations, Customer Relations and administration, customer research, marketing and fraud prevention.
+We use this Personal Data for contractual obligations, Customer Relations and administration, customer research, marketing and fraud prevention.

 We will only send you information about offers and promotions if you chose to receive it and you can change your marketing preferences at any time.
-We will not pass your personal information to any other organisation outside of our Group of Companies (and Successor franchise or Secretary of State for Transport) for marketing purposes without your prior consent.
+We will not share your Personal Data to any other organisation other than any Successor operator or Secretary of State for Transport) for marketing purposes without your prior consent.

 Sharing data with third parties